Corporate Governance Policy

 The Board of Directors is responsible for enhancing corporate value in a sustainable manner as well as increasing the common interests of shareholders, and will exercise its oversight function and make appropriate decisions based on fair judgment.

-In order to fulfill its fiduciary responsibilities, the Board of Directors will exercise its oversight functions over overall management to ensure fair and transparent management through the appointment of Directors and Audit and Supervisory Committee Members, determination of the remuneration for Directors and Audit and Supervisory Committee Members and making decisions on important business executions.
+In order to fulfill its fiduciary responsibilities, the Board of Directors will exercise its oversight functions over overall management to ensure fair and transparent management through the nomination of Directors and Audit and Supervisory Committee Members and the appointment of group executive officers, determination of the remuneration for Directors, Audit and Supervisory Committee Members, and group executive officers, and making decisions on important business executions.

 As a specific standard for determining matters to be submitted to the Board of Directors, the Rules of the Board of Directors prescribes the monetary standards, etc. and clarifies the scope of decision-making.